Windrose: The Best Ships for Every Progression Stage

 1. Stock Ketch is the best early-game ship

-The Stock Ketch is the right early-game answer for one simple reason: it does everything you actually need before the game opens up.
-It is usually tied to the Need A Bigger Boat quest, and once you get it, you have a hull with roughly 50,000 HP, 19 knots of speed, 3x 12-pounder cannons, and about 28 cargo slots.
-That is a very healthy mix for the stage of the game where travel, supply runs, and selective fighting matter more than brute force.
+The Stock Ketch does everything you need before the game opens up.
+It has 50,000 HP, 19 knots of speed, 3x 12-pounder cannons, and 28 cargo slots.
+That is a healthy mix for a stage where travel, supply runs, and selective fighting matter more than brute force.
+It also costs nothing in reputation — you get it the moment your Wharf is up.

-Its biggest strength is that it keeps mistakes survivable.
-You are fast enough to slip away from ugly encounters, especially in coastal routes and jungle-adjacent runs, but you still have enough cannon power to punish targets that overextend.
-A lot of players see the Ketch as a temporary starter and try to replace it as soon as possible.
-That usually slows progression down, because the Stock Ketch is already good enough to earn the money and reputation you need for the real mid-game jump.
+Its real strength is that it keeps mistakes survivable.
+You are fast enough to slip away from ugly encounters, but you still carry enough cannon power to punish targets that overextend.
+Many players treat the Ketch as a throwaway starter and rush to replace it.
+That slows you down: the Stock Ketch already earns the money and reputation you need for the real mid-game jump.

 Use the Ketch as a mobility ship with teeth.
-Do not stand still and trade.
-Take angled approaches, fire a controlled broadside, then reset distance instead of drifting into a long damage exchange.
-If an enemy ship or patrol looks like it will turn into a repair-kit sink, leave.
+Do not stand still and trade broadsides.
+Take an angled approach, fire one controlled volley, then reset distance instead of drifting into a long exchange.
+If an enemy ship or patrol looks like a repair-kit sink, leave.
 The Ketch wins by being efficient, not heroic.

-• Keep it moving and fight from the edge of engagement range.
+• Keep it moving and fight from the edge of cannon range.

 • Use it for quest travel, resource loops, and safer faction progress.

-• Prioritize basic survivability and cannon improvements instead of dumping every rare material into the hull.
+• Spend on cannon improvements before dumping rare materials into the hull.

-• Do not rush out of it just because the Brig exists; wait until you can afford the jump cleanly.
+• Do not rush out of it; wait until you can clear Brethren of the Coast Reputation 2 and the 1,000-Piastre cost cleanly.

 2. Blackbeard Brigantine is the best mid-game ship

-The reason is simple: 24-pounders change the pace of a fight.
-You stop poking targets and start deleting chunks of their health bar.
-The Brigantine’s maneuverability also makes it much easier to line up repeat broadsides, cut across slower ships, and avoid getting trapped in a clumsy turning war.
-That is why the Blackbeard Brig gets called a monster so often.
-It is not the toughest ship in Windrose, but it feels deadly in the hands of a player who keeps moving.
+The 24-pounders change the pace of a fight.
+You stop poking targets and start deleting chunks of their health bar, and the Brig’s 22-knot speed makes it easy to line up repeat broadsides, cut across slower ships, and avoid a clumsy turning war.
+It is not the toughest ship in Windrose, but in the hands of a player who keeps moving, it is the deadliest mid-game option.

-When you sail the Blackbeard Brig, stop thinking like a trader and start thinking like a duelist.
-Enter at an angle, let your speed carry you past the enemy’s bow, fire, and keep turning so the next broadside is yours instead of theirs.
-If you try to face-tank just because you upgraded class, you waste the Brig’s best advantage.
+Sail the Blackbeard Brig like a duelist, not a trader.
+Enter at an angle, let your speed carry you past the enemy’s bow, fire, and keep turning so the next broadside is yours.
+Face-tanking throws away the Brig’s biggest advantage.

 • Use speed to control the fight rather than soaking damage.